 Make your next meal super blood-sugar-balancing.

 "Eating a ton of sugar throws your blood sugar out of whack, which will have you crashing quickly.
 When this happens, you typically start craving more quick carbs—it's a vicious cycle!" explains Desiree Nielsen, a registered dietitian and author of Eat More Plants.
 She recommends making sure your next meal helps stabilize your blood sugar.
 "Think protein, fiber, and healthy fat.
-This trio of nutrients will help slow the rate at which nutrients enter the bloodstream, stabilizing your blood sugar curve and activating hormones that satiate your appetite to put the hangries to bed."
+This trio of nutrients will help slow the rate at which nutrients enter the bloodstream1, stabilizing your blood sugar curve and activating hormones that satiate your appetite to put the hangries to bed."

 Nielsen recommends making sure your plate is filled with at least half colorful veggies, with 20 grams of protein (she loves high-fiber plant proteins like raw pumpkin seeds or lentils).
 For good fat, Nielsen loves avocado.
 "You could also make a beautiful chickpea scramble or a smoothie with plenty of greens, a good plant-based protein powder, and hemp hearts," she says.